Kernix13/javascript-cheat-sheet/README.md

 - **Spread operator**: allows you to expand arrays and other expressions in places where multiple parameters or elements are expected - confusing - it looks like a copy but isn't???
 - Destructuring assignment - a special syntax for taking values from an object to a variable - it's a quicker way of assigning values from an object into variables - it's seems like the assignment is reversed with the var name to the right of `=` and the destructuring of the object to the left -
 - IIFE: is an anonymous function you declare and run at the same time.
 To do that you need it to be an expression, and you make it an expression by enclosing it in parentheses ().
 - IIFE's can also take in parameters.
+IIFE's are very useful with certain design patterns like the module pattern.
+- Methods: you can put functions inside objects as well.

 Conditionals:
 - Most times you want to check the value and type so use `===` ans not `==`